ten-protocol/go-ten/testnet/launcher/transferunpauserroles/README.md

-# Multisig Setup for L1 Contracts
+# Transfer Unpauser Roles Launcher

-This launcher sets up multisig control for L1 contracts by transferring proxy admin ownership to a specified multisig address.
+This launcher transfers the `UNPAUSER_ROLE` from the deployer to a specified multisig address for contracts using `PausableWithRoles`.

 ## Prerequisites